Inflect logo

 Network & Connectivity Ecosystem

 Carrier Density & Carrier Neutrality: Carrier count: fewer than 5 as of September 2025.
-While the provider list is compact, the available carriers specialize in high-capacity transit to Stockholm and Helsinki.
-This ensures high-performance connectivity for regional edge applications.
+While the provider density is lower than in major capitals, the available carriers offer high-capacity transit to Stockholm and Helsinki, managing performance for edge applications.

-Internet Exchange Points (IXPs): Local peering is handled through the TREX exchange or by backhauling to FICIX in Helsinki.
-This setup keeps local traffic efficient while utilizing national scale for broader reach.
+Internet Exchange Points (IXPs): Local traffic remains efficient through the TREX exchange or by backhauling to the FICIX exchange in Helsinki.
+This setup keeps local traffic efficient while utilizing national scale for broader reach across the Nordics.

-Bare Metal: High-performance compute is available through providers such as Leaseweb or IONOS.
-These options support specialized workloads that require dedicated hardware without the overhead of physical site management.
+Bare Metal: High-performance compute options are available through providers such as Leaseweb or IONOS for deployments requiring dedicated hardware without the overhead of physical site management.

 Power Analysis